jiritobolka/gooddata.github.com/_posts/2011-08-30-Incremental-data-loading.md

 ---
 title: Incremental Data Loading
-excerpt: Incremental data loading and connection points
+excerpt: The article describes the Incremental Data Loading and the Connection Point usage
 layout: post
 ---